People often talk about stress. Myself included. But stress isn’t what it used to be.

 (Since I have so many female students, I’d like to add that there have been many examples of woman warriors in the Kung Fu tradition.
 In fact, one of the greatest warriors of all time was an elderly Shaolin nun named Ng Mui.)

 What do you folks think about this subject?
 Does it interest you?
 Would you like me to write more about the concept of the warrior, and how it applies to the 21st century?
 Go ahead and leave me a comment below.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.